Dragonmystic707/exalted-reincarnated/docs/System/Attributes.md

 organize thoughts, absorb information, and connect together disparate pieces of information.

-### Cunning
+### Wits

 **Finesse**

-Cunning is a measure of intuition, common sense, and fast-thinking.
+Wits is a measure of intuition, common sense, and fast-thinking.

-### Will
+### Willpower (Will)

 **Resilience**

-Will is the mental fortitude of a character, their ability to endure hard times, and power through and complete their own ideas and thoughts.
+Willpower is the mental fortitude of a character, their ability to endure hard times, and power through and complete their own ideas and thoughts.
 It is used to calculate **Resolve.**